jpope6/popebot/README.md

 ## Search

 The search algorithm is the core of the chessbot's decision-making process.
-The negamax algorithm with alpha-beta pruning is employed, along with the MVV/LVA (Most Valuable Victim/Least Valuable Attacker) heuristic.
+The bot uses the negamax algorithm with alpha-beta pruning, along with the MVV/LVA (Most Valuable Victim/Least Valuable Attacker) heuristic.

 Negamax is a variant of the minimax algorithm, using recursive tree traversal to explore all possible moves and evaluate every position.
 Unlike minimax, negamax does not switch between minimum and maximum scores; it seeks the best score on each turn.
 Alpha-beta pruning is used to reduce the number of nodes traversed by tracking alpha and beta values and pruning branches that will not affect the final result.